SergeyKH1/Ratio-Issues/README.md

-# RatioBugTracking
-A place to submit feature requests and bug reports for Ratio Launcher, the minimalist, productivity-driven Android home screen meant to built to create a healthier relationship with your device.
+A place to submit feature requests and bug reports for Ratio Launcher.

+# How to request a feature or file a bug report

+First, please read this guide that explains what types of requests we accept.
+Then, submit your request by creating a new issue.
+Additional links

+Download app from here
+Download app from Google Play
+Our Website
+Have fun using Niagara :)